Yachts are fantastic. They provide a truly self-contained adventure machine .

 In fact there is no need to have sailed before.
 One of the great things is new crew are useful and part of the team minutes after stepping aboard.

 Think you’ve seen Scotland?
 We believe you haven't fully experienced it unless you have seen it from the water silently slicing along through the islands and below the mountains

-The Clyde is a great sailing venue and chosen for our mobility needs edition becuse of the wonderful options it presents.
+The Hebrides is a great sailing venue and chosen for our mobility needs edition becuse of the wonderful options it presents.

-This coupled with a marvellous boat - as close to designed for mobilty needs as it is possible to be whilst being a standard sailing boat makes this the ideal venue.
+This coupled with a marvellous boat - as close to designed for mobilty needs as it is possible to be whilst still being a standard sailing boat makes this the ideal venue.

 The role of a crewmember on a yacht is varied and challenging.
-One minute someone is needed to steer, while another changes the tension of a rope, while another watches the other boat, while another is making tea, while yet another is plotting our position on the chart.
-All this action is co-ordinated by the Skippers John or Chris, supporting people to run the boat.
+One minute someone is needed to steer, while another changes the tension of a rope, while another watches the that approaching boat, while another is making tea, while yet another is plotting our position on the chart.
+All this action is co-ordinated by the Skippers John or Chris, supporting you to run the boat.

 There are roles for everyone, for any ability, additional needs or confidence level.

 In some adventures the decisions you make favour one group more than others so to make a sailing trip work really well and meet our Anyone Can philosophy we made 3 trips!
 This trip we anchor often to allow easier movement around the boat, visits to the toilet and spend nights in marinas where life for mobility aid users is a bit simpler.
 Just beacuse it is the mobilty edition doesn't mean the trip is less suitable for your other needs.
 Some people will love the opportunituy to both sail and go for a walk every night or knowing that the the days won't be too tiring.